 What really separates Orawan from the crowd, except for excellent cooking skills (including the cooking to the noodles) and fresh ingredients, is the tamarind sauce.
 They use real tamarind pulp to make a tamarind water mix that really makes their version among the best Pad Thai’s there is in the city of Angels.
 And yes, they guard their secret on how to mix the pulp.
 Don’t feel ashamed when ordering you’re second portion.
 And don’t forget that the condiments on the table are ment to be used.
 We’re after all talking about a noodle dish.
 And everybody have their own preferences for that.
 So first you taste, then you make a decision of what is needed, if any.
 Personally I like to add a few flakes of chili and sometimes a drop or two of fish sauce (think salt in western termes).

-You find the sisters, one of them in her fathers far to big black clogs, shuffling the ingredients with inherited moves on the corner of the entrance Soi to the old Chantima Theatre.
+You find the sisters, one of them in her fathers far to big black clogs, shuffling the ingredients with inherited moves on the corner of the entrance Soi to the old Chantima Theatre (Moved to 476 Nakhon Chaisi – same street but on the other side 20 meters away).
 Don’t just pas them but sit down for a taste.
 It just doesn’t get any better.
 I have not tasted their hoi tod (mussel omelet) as I always take the opportunity to have one of Bangkok’s best Pad Thai plates when in the Sri Yan area.

 click here Name: Orawan Pad Thai Hoy Tod